 Did you know that people with more high levels of visceral fat are said to have a “beer belly”?
 A few scientific researchers are in favor of this statement.
 They have found out that people suffering from this condition are prone to drinking beer.
 This eventually triggers the levels of visceral fat.
 Amongst all the professions, people who are into aerobics have the least probability of getting high visceral fat levels.

-1. What exactly is visceral fat and where is it located in the human body?
+2. Where is visceral fat located in the body?

-2. What is the primary difference between visceral fat and subcutaneous fat?
+3. What is the difference between visceral fat and subcutaneous fat?